L-Cain/L-Cain.github.io/research.md

     <br>
     <button onclick="var a=this.nextElementSibling;a.style.display=a.style.display==='block'?'none':'block';this.textContent=this.textContent==='Abstract ▼'?'Abstract ▲':'Abstract ▼';" style="margin-top:0.5rem;background:none;border:none;color:#8080cc;padding:0.25rem 0;cursor:pointer;font-family:inherit;font-size:0.9rem;">Abstract ▼</button>
     <div style="display:none;margin-top:0.75rem;padding:1rem;background:#f0f0f8;border-left:3px solid #8080cc;border-radius:0 4px 4px 0;">
       <p>What does the public think about the outsourcing of government work to the private sector?
-Do
-Americans anticipate higher costs and lower quality when the state contracts with private firms?
+Do Americans anticipate higher costs and lower quality when the state contracts with private firms?
 Holding constant these outcomes, are there residual preferences for state provision of social services?
-In previous survey experiments, I have found tentative affirmative answers to these questions.
+We find tentative affirmative answers to these questions using a simple survey experiment.
 These results indicate that the public expects better results from legislative delegation to bureaucrats and to non-profits than to for-profit firms or when representatives retain the prerogative.
-When the provider is held constant, I find that the public anticipates worse results from giving a private firm broad rather than limited discretion to enact legislative goals.
-This project will apply these survey experiments to a larger, higher-quality, and more representative population.
-This will enable us to understand the underlying mechanisms in more depth and with more precision.
-I will be able to ascertain which subpopulations hold these beliefs, and in what contexts, helping us understand the circumstances under which the US government engages with the private sector.
-Answering these questions is fundamental to understanding the roles and composition of the modern American state </p>
+When the provider is held constant, the public anticipates worse results on average from giving a private firm broad rather than limited discretion to enact legislative goals. </p>
     </div>
   </div>